openbibleinfo/Bible-Reference-Formatter/README.md

 ### Convert Paratext to OSIS

-`paratextToOsis` exports exactly one function that takes a single string argument: the Paratext reference(s) to convert to OSIS.
+`paratextToOsis.js` exports exactly one function that takes a single string argument: the Paratext reference(s) to convert to OSIS.
 You can include multiple references by separating them with commas.

 ```javascript
 const paratextToOsis = require("./es6/paratextToOsis")